 2. Merge / restructure picked a different URL

-3. Site-wide quality assessment changed (Core Update / Helpful Content Update)
+3. Site-wide quality assessment changed (core update)

-4. Content flagged “unhelpful / low value”
+4. Content judged “unhelpful / low value”

-Related to #3 but more specific:
+Related to #3 but more specific.
+Pages most at risk:

-- Content highly similar to other sites
+- Content highly similar to other sites (or to your own other pages)

-- First paragraph is generic platitudes
+- A first paragraph that is generic platitudes

-5. Domain penalized (Manual Action)
+5. Domain penalized (manual action)

 6. Persistent server 5xx errors